 This is an important customer.
 It is an older building and has door problems on a regular basis.
 They are also subject to numerous code authorities who regularly inspect the premises and point out violations.

-That list of violations related to how the facility was controlling emergency exits.
-The nursing home fought it because they had never been faced with such an exhaustive list of issues despite the fact that they had been regularly audited for several years.
+That list of violations related to how they were controlling emergency exits.
+The nursing home) fought it because they had never been faced with such an exhaustive list of issues despite the fact that they had been there for several years and were regularly audited.
 They had issues about endangering the patients by potentially allowing them to escape the building; they kept the facility in relatively good repair, and the punch list would require about $30,000 to address.